aporeto-inc/gaia/doc/documentation.md

 ### ProcessingUnitPolicy

-Processsing unit policies allow you to define special behavior for processing units.
+Processing unit policies allow you to define special behavior for processing units.
 For example you can associate an isolation profile with a set of processing units or select a specific datapath.